unytco/release-domino/README.md

 NOTE: If you set up with a password and later lose your password, we will NOT be able to help you regain access to your account.
 You will need to delete the software and reinstall to create a fresh account to continue testing.
 See below section on **Starting Fresh**.

 ## Setup
 Note: The release for your operating system may not be code signed yet, so you may need to right click to open the file.
+In Mac, because you downloaded the software directly and not through Apple's App Store, you may need to open the System Settings and go to Privacy and Security, scroll down to Security and give Domino permission to run.

 When you open Domino on your operating system for the first time, it will create a set of public and private keys for you that you can use to interact with others.
 These are stored in a private keystore (Lair) on your own machine and are used during future uses.

-To get started, you will want to install the software on a couple of devices so you can try sending, executing, and receiving transactions.
+To get started, you can try sending, executing, and receiving transactions either with friends that have also downloaded Domino, or with team members from the Development Team.

+for v0.13.0:
+Matthew's Public Key is:
+`uhCAkOKFD_M3OuSQ8q-oEMSC-gKOHIJuchdp8eS1W1jnWPnWAW65F`

+Jarod's Public Key is:
+`uhCAkBNcC5msV7syB9I71XS18GMQDugPMQ6N6XQsU2cVHr5Y-YgWc`

 ## Starting Fresh
 Details on removal and reinstallation.